ASUS P8P67 EVO no post!

 After building my custom gamer computer I am unable to post/boot the system.
 The CPU_LED light shows a red light, while all the fans are working.
 I get no error messages or beeps from the motherboard.
 My system specs are: Cooler Master HAF X Big Tower ASUS P8P67 EVO Intel Core™ i7 Quad Processor i7-2600K Sony Optiarc DVD±RW Corsair Dominator DHX+ DDR3 1600MHz MSI GeForce GTX 580 Crucial RealSSD C300 2,5" 128GB Corsair AX 1200W PSU Sony Optiarc DVD±RW burner AD-5260S

-Thx for the reply, I did follow the list, and at last I ended up bending a bent socket pin with a screw driver, which eventually work...
-The pc posted and I was able to boot.
+Thank you for the reply, I did follow the list, and at last I ended up bending a bent socket pin with a screw driver, which eventually worked...
+The PC posted and I was able to boot.
 Finally fixed the problem.

 Nice set of guidelines, followed it as much as it applied.
 Breadboard setup with only memory, cpu, gpu, kb/mouse and hdd.
 No post.
 Cpu light looks fine, no memory light error.
 I tried switching each module and putting one at a time in the A1 position.
 I have 4gb corsair 1600 modules (x4).
 Everything is new except gpu, which works in my old asus system still.